Quick Start Guide

 2. Click on + New Playground.

-The input area of the Playground is where you will write your automation and define the workflow.
+The input area of the Playground is where you write your automation and define the workflow.

 Automations in Kognitos are made up of procedures — automation tasks defined in plain English.

-Each procedure follows a defined grammatical syntax that Kognitos understands, such as open a file, extract data or send an email.
+Each procedure follows a defined grammatical syntax that Kognitos understands, such as extract data, create a table, or send an email.
 By combining multiple procedures, you can build a complete automation workflow.

 Example